Skytone Alpha-400

 The Skytone Alpha-400 is a Linux-based low-cost netbook with a 7 in 800×480 LCD screen, introduced in 2008.
-Its measurements (length×width×depth) are 210×140×32 mm and it weighs 0.65 kg.
+Its measurements (length×width×depth) are 210 mm × 140 mm × 32 mm and it weighs 0.65 kg.

-It is made in China by Skytone and Exon International Technology Co Ltd, with the former providing the Linux software and the latter producing the hardware.
+It was made in China by Guangzhou Skytone Transmission Technologies Co and Exon International Technology Co Ltd, with the former providing the Linux software and the latter producing the hardware.
 It uses a Chinese Ingenic Jz4730 336 MHz MIPSII-compatible one core 32-bit system-on-a-chip (SoC) with 128 MiB of SDRAM, and a 1–2 GB solid state drive.

 The Skytone Alpha-400 was designed with low cost and child-friendliness in mind, with some versions being sold for as little as $130 retail.
 There is an option to swap the standard theme with a children's theme.
 It also comes with applications geared toward children, and a Flash player to play animated children's songs.
 The Flash player is not built into the browser, so Flash-dependent sites such as YouTube will not work, but a standalone Flash player is available to run .swf files and can be used to play Flash-based games.